Tuna tartare doughnuts with caviar.

 Princess Theatre and Comedy Theatre

 Drink here: If salt-rimmed Tecate cans and Margaritas aren’t your things, then might we suggest City Wine Shop up the road or cocktails at Lily Blacks?
-If you're in a rush, right next door to Princess Theatre is the subterranean hotel bar Dolly smouldering with old Hollywood glamour.
+If you're in a rush, only a two-minute walk to Princess Theatre is the subterranean hotel bar Dolly smouldering with old Hollywood glamour.

 Eat here: Right next door MoVida is the obvious choice, and for good reason.
 But it’s not unusual to find it packed, so if you forget to make a booking best look elsewhere for sustenance.
 A quick walk up to Flinders Lane reveals Chin Chin (if you can get in) and Meatball and Wine Bar.
 If you’re going the spaghetti-and-meatball route mind your clothes – the flick of a saucy pasta strand can be disastrous.